Goodpie-zz/chip-manager-web/README.md

 Handles server / web client side of the Casino Chip Manager.
 This is intended to run on a local server and serve as a  great way to manage chips when playing with friends / family.

-There is no and never will be multigame support on this branch.
+#### Note:

+This app was intended for personal use.
+I worked on a quick version that I worked on for a whole 5 hours around a year ago and this is my attempt at tidying it up and applying some new knowledge to.

 ## Setting Up